open-mmlab/mmdetection/docs/1_exist_data_model.md

    The generated png and txt would be under `./mask_rcnn_cityscapes_test_results` directory.

-### Support no GT test mode
+### Test without Ground Truth Annotations

-In COCO format, MMDetection supports no GT test mode.
+In COCO format, MMDetection test mode supports without Ground Truth Annotations.
 If your dataset format is not COCO, you may consider converting to COCO format.
+For example, your dataset format is VOC, then you can convert it to COCO format by [pascal_voc.py](https://github.com/open-mmlab/mmdetection/tree/master/tools/dataset_converters/pascal_voc.py).

 ```shell
 # single-gpu testing